TAILS AND TROTTERS

-Anderson Ranches is a cooperative of sheep farms in the Willamette Valley just south of Portland Oregon.
-The natural grass in this area allow these animals with lots of nutrition which produces beautiful Lamb.
-We get this lamb from Nicky USA who processes it at here plant in Portland and brings it to us 2 times a week.www.oregonlamb.com
+Anderson Ranch is a cooperative of sheep farms in the Willamette Valley just south of Portland, Oregon.
+The natural grass in this area allows the animals plenty of nutrition which produces beautiful lamb.
+We get this lamb from Nicky USA, who process it at their plant in Portland and deliver it to us twice a week.

 Heritage Meats is one of the most important steps in the chain of locally raised and processed meats.
-Without Tracy Smaciarz and his crew Rain Shadow would have very little access to locally raised grass Fed beef, small farmed pork and lamb.
-I meet Tracy about 5 years ago while I was still cooking and Rain Shadow was not even a twinkle in my eye.
+Without Tracy Smaciarz and his crew, Rain Shadow would have very little access to locally raised grass fed beef, small farmed pork and lamb.
+I met Tracy several years ago while I was still cooking and Rain Shadow was not even a twinkle in my eye.
 A few chef friends and I went to tour his newly USDA Certified processing facility in Rochester, WA.
 Tracy learned meat cutting from his Dad and left the business for a few years but came back to open and run Heritage Meats.
-Heritage Meats works with the Puget Sound Mobil Slaughter unit for the Southern Puget Sound.
-Small farmers have Tracy hold and process there animal and then distributed across the State.
-Heritage Meats brings us product almost every Wednesday afternoon.
-If you are on Melrose Ave. on any given Wednesday you can watch us bring in sides of Beef either from Gleason Ranch or Harlow Cattle Company.
-(Please feel free to give us a hand.)
+Heritage Meats works with the Puget Sound mobile slaughter unit for the Southern Puget Sound.
+Small farmers have Tracy hold and process thier animals and then distribute across the State.
 Heritage is indispensable for Rain Shadow Meats and our Mission.
-There are only a few people in this area that do what he does and without him…well I don’t know.http://lqgjh.poaev.servertrust.com/Default.asp